Esri/utility-network-properties-extractor/README.md

 * Using a CSV from a “Map Field Settings” extraction, field settings can be modified and applied to the active map
 * Map Field Settings that can be changed:  Visibility, Read-Only, Highlighted and Field Alias

-####   Import Popup Field Settings
-* Using a CSV from a “Pop-up Fields” extraction, the Pop-up field visibility and order can be modified and applied to the active map

 _Directions_
  1. Open any map
  2. Generate a CSV by clicking the Map Field Settings button